-Although Maimonides does not devote an independent portion of his lengthy introduction to the topic of allegorical interpretation, from what we just quoted concerning the outward meaning vs. inward meaning, his apparent emphasis on the need for and necessity to conceal the scientific knowledge from the sight of the vulgar, and the metaphorical medium (i.e. riddles and parables) utilized by the Sages to convey the hidden sciences, one can safely deduce his stance on the question of ta wīl.
+Although Maimonides does not devote an independent portion of his lengthy introduction to the topic of allegorical interpretation, from what we just quoted concerning the outward meaning vs. inward meaning, his apparent emphasis on the need for and necessity to conceal the scientific knowledge from the sight of the vulgar, and the metaphorical medium (i.e. riddles and parables) utilized by the Sages to convey the hidden sciences, one can safely deduce his stance on the question of $ta'w\bar{u}l$.
 All in all, allegorical interpretation renders [?] to be the key element in his hermeneutics without which a significant portion of Jewish sciences would remain buried underneath the layers of metaphorical hints and allusions.
-His initial remark at the very beginning can also be illuminating where he notifies the reader of the inclusion of an allegorical interpretive tool within the Oral Tradition.
-With that in mind, he not only justifies the use of this exegetical method to reconcile between the Scripture and the intellect, but also introduces his hermeneutical discourse as a part of Jewish religious tradition, a critical component which has been ignored for very long.
+His initial remark at the very beginning can also be illuminating where he notifies the reader of the inclusion of an

-227 Pococke MS 260, 45: 1-3 /mishnah 'im perush, כב .
+227 Pococke MS 260, 45: 1-3 /mishnah 'im perush, בב.